Discounts on Disney Guidebooks

 Disney Food Blog e-Books - The author and founder of The Disney Food Blog, AJ Wolfe, has compiled her best material about all things delicious at Walt Disney World into critically acclaimed, comprehensive e-Books that cover many different aspects of Walt Disney World dining.
 Her main book, The Disney Food Blog Guide to Dining at Walt Disney World, is stunningly illustrated and amazingly informative.
 This annually updated guide can help you save time, money and hassles.
 You’ll learn what snack and meal choices are available at Walt Disney World, before you go.
 It also provides excellent planning tools, plus useful tips and tricks that you just can’t find in one place anywhere else.
 In addition, she has a whole series of specialty guides covering the Epcot International Food & Wine Festival, holidays at Walt Disney World, snacks at Epcot and Magic Kingdom, and more!
 MouseSavers.com readers get 20% off any Disney Food Blog e-Book!

-The Unofficial Guide to Walt Disney World with Kids 2013 – Co-authored by Liliane Opsomer, Len Testa and Bob Sehlinger (Len and Bob are the authors of The Unofficial Guide to Walt Disney World), this book is based on survey of more than 12,000 families who answered in-depth questions about their Disney vacations.
+The Unofficial Guide to Walt Disney World with Kids 2023 – Co-authored by Liliane Opsomer, Len Testa and Bob Sehlinger (Len and Bob are the authors of The Unofficial Guide to Walt Disney World), this book is based on survey of more than 12,000 families who answered in-depth questions about their Disney vacations.
 The book is full of excellent information about how families can prepare for a thoroughly enjoyable Walt Disney World vacation, including detailed information on which attractions are scary for kids and why.
-As with all of the Unoffical Guide books, this one has excellent information about avoiding crowds and minimizing wait times, and the information is kept updated year-round at TouringPlans.com.
+As with all of the Unofficial Guide books, this one has excellent information about avoiding crowds and minimizing wait times.
+The book is designed to be a supplement to the main Unofficial Guide to Walt Disney World rather than a replacement.
+It’s much smaller than the main book and focuses primarily on touring the parks with children.
+It also comes in a Kindle version that is pretty much equivalent to the print version as long as you have a good tablet to read it on.

-Birnbaum’s Walt Disney World for Kids 2013 – If you have children old enough to enjoy their own Walt Disney World guidebook, this book would make a good gift and help them prepare for the trip.
-It’s pretty much the same material covered in the regular Birnbaum guide, but designed and written on a level that kids can enjoy.
+Birnbaum’s 2025 Walt Disney World for Kids – This is really a guide aimed at kids, rather than a guide for parents with kids.
+If you have children old enough to enjoy their own Walt Disney World guidebook, this book would make a good gift and help them prepare for the trip.
+It’s pretty much the same material covered in the regular Birnbaum guide, but designed and written on a level that kids can enjoy, with plenty of pictures and information to help them decide if a particular ride is going to be something they’d like.

 Disneyland Guidebooks

-The Unofficial Guide to Disneyland 2013 – The best overall guide to Disneyland.
+The Unofficial Guide to Disneyland 2025 – The best overall guide to Disneyland.
+The tear-out touring plans in the back are worth more than the price of the book!
 Includes information about how to save money as well as excellent strategies for maximizing your enjoyment and avoiding long lines.
-There is thorough information about both Disneyland Park and Disney’s California Adventure theme park, plus coverage of Universal Studios Hollywood.
-Plus, the information in the book is kept updated year-round at TouringPlans.com.
+There is thorough information about Disneyland Park, Disney’s California Adventure and the Downtown Disney district, plus a short but useful chapter covering Universal Studios Hollywood.

-Birnbaum’s Disneyland Resort 2013 -This is the Official Guide, produced with Disney’s blessing.
+Birnbaum’s 2025 Disneyland Resort -This is the official guide, produced with Disney’s blessing.
 Naturally it tends to glorify Disney a bit, but it provides plenty of useful, in-depth information about the two parks and the three Disney hotels.
 Since this is a Disney guidebook, it does not cover other Southern California theme parks and attractions, unlike competing guides.
 There are a few nice coupons in the back.
+Also has a Kindle edition.

 Disney Cruise Line Guidebooks